richard-porter/ai-collaboration-field-guide/sovereign-thinking-tools/ sovereign-thinking-tools.md

 **When something has already gone wrong and nobody knows what to do.**

 Structured investigation sequence for nonprofits facing complaints, financial irregularities, policy violations, or personnel issues.
-Translates formal ethics/EEO/harassment investigation methodology to volunteer-scale organizations that have never investigated anything.

 **Protocol:**